OUDSL/OUCreate_and_Omeka/index.md

   5. You will now be shown a page telling you that Omeka has installed successfully, and offering you to view the ***Public Site*** that your visitors will see or the ***Administrative Dashboard*** where you can build your site.
 ## Navigating Omeka
 ### Plugins
  1. Plugins are the building blocks to build your website.
-When you download Omeka, you get the most utilized plugins automatically available, but you must still install to get them running on your site.
+When you download Omeka, you automatically get the most utalized plugins, but you must still install to get them running on your site.
 For these included plugins, simply click ***install***.
 You will be given options to personalize the plugin, or you may keep the default settings.
   2. For Extra Omeka Plugins, you may download them from the Omeka website at [http://omeka.org/classic/plugins/].
 Find the plugin you wish to download.
    3. Once the download completes, you will need to login to your OU create account, and select the ***File Manager*** under *Files*.
    4. In the left hand side of the screen, find the folder called *public_html* and click the **+** button.
 Scroll down and find and select the *plugins* folder.